rblack42/Blog/content/2017/08/21/MoreDentalWork.rst

 looked fine.
 I had a new plate I could feel, but little to no pain, except in my leg where Dr. Yu had "harvested" fat for my face.

-Dr. Hofsteade then started getting ready to make molds of my tqeeth, so she can build the next dental plate, apparently the one that will be the final one.
+Dr. Hofsteade then started getting ready to make molds of my teeth, so she can build the next dental plate, apparently the one that will be the final one.
 What is in my mouth now, goes away on my next visit.